 How many of us feel that Junk food is really tasty?
 I guess majorly all of us.
 But it does not mean healthy food is not tasty.
 This is the remix era and if we mix junk food with indian food options, we can have both nutrition and taste in the same plate.
-Junk Food has a lot of processed items and high trans-fat and little nutrition to offer.
+Junk Food h as a lot of processed items and high trans-fat and little nutrition to offer.
 But what if I say we can still eat junk food by eliminating trans-fat content and adding fibre and nutrition to them?
-And because we are Indians, we need to stick to our ground roots and thus can make our desi food t astier with junk fusion
+And because we are Indians, we need to stick to our ground roots and thus can make our desi food

 Now what is Healthy Food Basically?
 We all grew up reading we must eat healthy food and a balanced diet, but not many of us know what Healthy Food really is.
 Any food that we eat is healthy if we know the right time to eat it and the frequency of it (Yes!
 Even those Chole Bhature, Pizza, Burger, Pasta are healthy if we know how much and when to eat it).
 We have heard it a lot that we should eat 5-6 small meals rather than having only 3 major meals.
 But ever wondered what should we eat in these 5-6 meals that are healthy, tasty as well as satisfying our hunger pangs, all at the same time?
 So, today I will be talking about what foods can we eat during what meals and what foods to add to our diet which give us taste as well as nutrition, also helping us lose weight at the same time.